Missouri teen dies in Florida amusement park accident

 The boy fell from the Orlando Free Fall ride, which opened late last year.
 Officials say he was taken to a hospital, where he died.

-Friday afternoon, Orange County Sheriff John Mina identified the boy as Tyree Samson.
+Friday afternoon, Orange County Sheriff John Mina identified the boy as Tyre Sampson.
 Mina says Samson’s family was visiting another family in the area.
 The Sheriff’s office is still investigating if the fall was an accident.
 “It appears t be a terrible tragedy,” Mina told reporters.

 A separate investigation by the Florida Department of Agriculture will look at issues related to the ride itself.